ibm-cloud-docs/containers/cs_storage_block_vpc.md

       </tr>
       <tr>
       <td><code>sizeRange</code></td>
       <td>In the parameters, enter the size range for your storage in gigabytes (GiB), such as <code>[10-2000]GiB</code>.
-The size range musmatch the {{site.data.keyword.block_storage_is_short}} profile that you specify in <code>parameters.profile</code>To find supported storage sizes for a specific profile, see [Tiered IOPs profiles](/docs/vpc?topic=vpc-block-storage-profiles).
+The size range must match the {{site.data.keyword.block_storage_is_short}} profile that you specify in <code>parameters.profile</code>To find supported storage sizes for a specific profile, see [Tiered IOPs profiles](/docs/vpc?topic=vpc-block-storage-profiles).
 Any PVC that uses this storage class must specify a size value that is withithis range. </td>
       </tr>
       <tr>
       <td><code>csi.storage.k8s.io/fstype</code></td>